Speed Mentoring Attendee Sign up

 Nadene began working in LSDs in 1994, and has over 30 years working in rare diseases.
 Her career involves both clinical and research care for families impacted by these conditions.
 She was part of the FDA-approval for thirteen different therapies for LSDs (plus hypophosphatasia) and is a 2024 Sanofi TORCH awardee.
 Nadene's current focus is study coordination including gene therapy, investigational products, registries, as well as in newborn screening and training future health care professionals.

-Jeanine Jarnes, PharmD, MSc Pharmacogenomids
+Jeanine Jarnes, PharmD, MSc Pharmacogenomics

 Dr. Jeanine Jarnes is an Assistant Professor at the University of Minnesota Department of Pediatrics, adjunct assistant professor in Department of Experimental and Clinical Pharmacology at the College of Pharmacy and Graduate Faculty at the University of Minnesota.
 She serves as primary mentor for doctoral students and post-doctoral fellowship training programs, a clinical researcher, pharmcogenomicist, and clinical care provider for patients with lysosomal diseases.
 Her research focus includes: gangliosidoses diseases, and therapies for lysosomal diseases.